 The Code of Practice advocates a graduated response to meeting pupils' needs.
-When they are identified as having SEND, the school will intervene through.
+When pupils are identified as having SEND, the school will intervene through these differentiated responses.
 These are often described as Waves of intervention:

 - WAVE 1: Quality first teaching through differentiation in English and Maths lessons. - WAVE 2: Small group support for those pupils who are achieving below age expected levels. - WAVE 3: Focused, individualised programmes for pupils working well below age expectation.